Foundation donates 10,000 empty plastic bottles to help school with tuition payment

 In a bid to support education in Nigeria, the Helen Trust Care Foundation recently paid a visit to Morit International School in the remote area of Ajegunle, Lagos.

-During the visit, the foundation donated over 10,000 empty plastic bottles to the school to help with tuition payments.
+During the visit, the foundation donated over 10,000 empty plastic bottles to the school to help with tuition payment.

 This gesture is expected to go a long way in easing the burden of payment for the school’s 70% of students who cannot afford to pay their fees.